rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 {% endhighlight %}

-They don't have an output like other recipes, but they have a burn time which defines how long they will last as fuel, in seconds.
+They don't have an output like other recipes, but they have a burn time which defines how long they will last as fuel in seconds.
 So, the diamond is good as fuel for 300 seconds!

 ## Groups

-Items can be members of many groups, and groups can have many members.
+Items can be members of many groups and groups can have many members.
-Groups are usually identified using `group:group_name` There are several reason you use groups.
+Groups are usually identified using `group:group_name` There are several reasons you use groups.

 Groups can be used in crafting recipes to allow interchangeability of ingredients.
 For example, you may use group:wood to allow any wood